-The Assessment Organisation will provide guidance and a simple template seeking employers' comments against the grading minimum standards, criteria and dimensions, as set out in the Occupational Brief.
+The Assessment Organisation will provide guidance and a simple template seeking employers' comments against the grading minimum standards, criteria and dimensions.

 The employer will not be asked to grade or provide a rating, as they do not have the comparative experience or evidence.